 Part Spotlight, part Quicksilver but with more functionality than both, Alfred is an advanced launcher for OS X that lets you do more with your files, applications and online service.
 Check out some of the more advanced ways you can put it to use.

 Text expansion is a wonderful thing.
 It allows you to add shortcuts for often-used phrases or words, correct your most common typos and get more done with less effort.
-TextExpander is the gold standard for text expansion on OS X, complete with a companion iOS app to boot.
+TextExpander is the gold standard for text expansion on the Mac, complete with a companion iOS app to boot.

-A must-have app for anyone still using Apple’s in-built OS X Calendar app, Remind Me Later provides a Fantastical-like interface for adding events by simply typing – for example, “meeting with Justin on Thursday at 10 @60m” would create a new entry that reminds you an hour beforehand.
+A must-have app for anyone still using Apple’s in-built Calendar app, Remind Me Later provides a Fantastical-like interface for adding events by simply typing.
+For example, “meeting with Justin on Thursday at 10 @30m” would create a new entry that reminds you half an hour beforehand.

 iClip is a clipboard manager that keeps a copy of everything you copy to your Mac’s clipboard so you can quickly access it again.
 Discreet and highly customizable, iClip is perfect for casual and power users alike.